-I began this (ie selling CW myself) with not so much a requirement but a personal goal of trying to find a good home for her, as I have always attempted to do so for machines/products/designs/tools I hold in high esteem.
-The usual case when I describe this to people in boating and elsewhere is that they either think such a perspective on machines/products/designs is just BS that one paints on an image to impress others, and that's fine... .or who think they "get" that though I can report those moments often feel like they're being polite and waiting for the subject to change.
+I began this (ie selling CW myself) with not so much a requirement but a personal goal of trying to find a good home for her, as I have always attempted to do so for machines/products/designs/ideas/tools I hold in high esteem.
+The usual case when I describe this to people in boating and elsewhere is that they either think such a perspective on machines/products/designs is just BS that one paints on an image to impress others, and that's fine though call me thankful I spend so little time in their world... .or who think they "get" that though I can report those moments often feel like they're being polite and waiting for the subject to change.
 Again, no matter... it's my own long-held philosophy.

 A good home would still be a nice result but I now have to conclude that holding out for that may be eating too many heartbeats.
 I gave it a good try.
 This new purchase option and my choices about who to work with hopefully eases that for me.

-Recent Wastes of Heartbeats vis a vis CW
+Recent RAGING Wastes of Heartbeats vis a vis CW

 Recent work with interested parties this year